pratik-2707/Hackoverflow_2021/README.md

 // http://localhost/phpmyadmin/  for making database and table

-// pics available for help
+// pics available for help in project pics folder

 in table users you have to make 5 columns or you can see pics uploaded in directory
 ========================================================================================================================================